 The techniques and tools of risk identification include;

-Gaining thorough knowledge of the organization and its operations way of interviews and outside the organization as well as examining the internal records and documents.
+Gaining thorough knowledge of the organization and its operations by way of interviews and outside the organization as well as examining the internal records and documents.

 Analysis of documents

 The purpose of this is to discover trends.
 The documents to be analyzed include; financial statements, contracts, inventory records, valuation reports e.t.c.

 The flow charts